The Ultimate Guide to Listening Devices that Connect to Your Phone

 Will calls to a GSM bug appear on my phone bill?

-Yes, as normal outbound calls to a mobile number.
-The device itself has no contract beyond the SIM inside it.
+Yes.
+They appear as normal outbound calls to the device’s mobile number.
+The bug itself has no contract beyond the SIM plan inside it.

 Can bug detectors find a GSM listening device?